NordicHPC/sonar/doc/MANUAL.md

 ### Kafka topics

 Kafka messages are sent to *topics*, with a *key* and a *value*.
 The value is always a JSON data packet as described above.
-The key is the name of the host sending the message.
+The key is the name of the node sending the message.
 The topic is always `<cluster-name>.<packet-type>` where `cluster-name` is the name of the cluster from the `global` section and `packet-type` is `sample`, `sysinfo`, `job` [sic!], or `cluster`.
 The `packet-type` always corresponds to the type of data being transmitted in the value.